The Web address of this

 smell) provide most

-of the meaning we decode from face-to-face interpersonal communica-tion.
+of the meaning we decode from face-to-face interpersonal communication.
 They provide

 even more for pre-verbal kids!

-In normal conversation, we unconsciously
+In normal face-to-face conversation, we each unconsciously

 Q10) What